V4641/InfoSec-Portfolio/README-English.md

 - Replay Attacks
   > Using captured IR or Sub-GHZ signals to gain access
 - USB Kill
-  > Using high voltage pulses through USB-Ports for hardware level destruction
+  > Using high voltage pulses through USB-Ports to learn about surge protection and potential hardware level destruction
 - Rubber Ducky
   > Self Programming a Pi Pico to mask as a HID and inject Code